hmito/esj73web/registinfo_en.md

 ### Participation Certificates/Receipts

-Participation certificates and receipts will be issued from the conference platform RakuRaku-Conference, not from the application site.
+Participation certificates and receipts will be issued from the online conference platform RakuRaku-Conference, not from the application site.
 Please note that printed copies will not be sent out and will be available for downloading after 6th Jan.
 2026, when RakuRaku-Conference will be opened.
 Please note that the amount shown on the receipt is non-taxable for members (both regular and student) and taxable for non-members.
 The participation fee covers the cost of attending the research presentations and meetings.
 Lunch and receptions are not included.

 The Ecological Society of Japan is **not registered** as a Qualified Invoicing Business and cannot issue invoices.